- Bachelor of Science with a major in public health

-An introduction to the fundamentals of the health care system in the United States and strategies available to policymakers when addressing problems relating to access, financing, and delivery of health care.
+Introduction to the fundamentals of the healthcare system in the United States.
+Strategies available to policymakers when addressing problems related to access, financing, and delivery of healthcare.
+Restricted to juniors and seniors.
+Prerequisites: PUBH 1101.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
-Prerequisite: PUBH 1101.

 PUBH 3136.
 Health Law.
 3 Credits.

 Legal concepts related to individual health care and public health systems in the United States.
 Health care law, public health law, and bioethics.